alexpods/iota-seed/README.md

 Generates secure [IOTA](https://iota.org/) seeds.

 This package just uses recommended commands to generate a seed.
-If you don't trust this package or npm you can execute the commands manually (see Security section).
+If you don't trust this package or npm (and you shouldn't) you can execute the commands manually (see [Security](#security) section).
+If you decided to use this package, check the downloaded source codes after `npm install` (node_modules/iota-seed).
+They should be identical to the ones from this github repository.

 ## Usage

 You can generate a seed using Command Line Interface:
 ```
-> npm install -g iota-seed
+> npm install -g iota-seed # check node_modules/iota-seed source codes after this
 > iota-seed

 YOURIOTASEED9999999999999999999999999 <- This is your IOTA seed